CSE404-Group1/documents/SRS.md

 ## Intended Audience and Reading Suggestions

-This project is a prototype for the e-commerce system and it's restricted within the university premises.
+This project is a prototype for the e-commerce system.
 This has been implemented under the guidance of course instructor, Md Anowarul Abedin.
-Our audience will be all ages people who loves shopping and loves offers and bargain sale.
-This sector will help them to find out  all those things.
+Our audience will be the people of all ages who love shopping and love offers and bargain sale.
+This web-based software will help them finding out their desired products or services.

 ### 1.4